 Milton

-The Windsor Castle Pub (also known as The Masons Arms due to the quarry) and The Merchant Arms.
-In 1884 George Sprake bacame landlord for 13 years he later become Miltons Postmaster.
-He was also involved with building in Milton, Sprakes Terrace was named after him.
+The Windsor Castle Pub (also known as The Masons Arms due to the quarry) and as The Merchant Arms.
+In 1884 George Sprake bacame landlord for 13 years, he later become Milton's Postmaster.
+He was also involved with building in Milton with Sprakes Terrace was named after him.

-Butts Quarry - Henry Butt took over the Quarry in the mid 1880s lime was produced here until it closed in 1970.
-The quarry kilms were demolished in 1973 and is now Ashbury Drive.
+Butts Quarry - Henry Butt took over the Quarry in the mid 1880s.
+Lime was produced here until it closed in 1970.
+The quarry kilns were demolished in 1973 and is now Ashbury Drive.
 Henry was Westons first Mayor, he also secured the land for the Italian Gardens.
-Henry Butt also built Worlebury Golf Cource.
+Henry Butt also built Worlebury Golf Course.

-St Peters Church was consercrated 26th June 1965, its church tower was taken down in 1991.
+St Peters Church was consecrated on 26th June 1965, its church tower was taken down in 1991.

-Milton Baptist Church buit in 1999 after the collapse of the former church in 1997.
+Milton Baptist Church was buit in 1999 after the collapse of the former church in 1997.

 St Georges

 Before Worle Parkway was built Worle Station was at St Georges (Worle and Puxton Station).
-It has a platform and waiting room.
+It had a platform and a waiting room.

 After the war St Georges purchased a building that was used in the war in Banwell - This was still being used as a village hall for about 40 years.
 St Georges now has a Comunity Centre.

-The Baptist Chruch was named Puxton Baptist Chapel and it was a sister Chapel to the one in town.
+The baptist church was named Puxton Baptist Chapel and it was a sister Chapel to the one in town.
 It closed in the 1970s and is now a house.
-It is now the otherside of the Motoryway as St Georges got cut in half.
+It is now on the other side of the Motorway (Haybow) as St Georges was cut off.

-St Georges is home to Davan Caravns, they orginally built caravns founded in 1936.
-The cravans were built in shed at the bottom of a garden, they also ran there own caravn park at St Georges, before re-locating to their present site.
+St Georges is home to Davan Caravans, founded in 1936.
+They orginally built caravans.
+The caravans were built in a shed at the bottom of a garden, they also ran their own caravan park at St Georges, before re-locating to their present site.
 They stopped manufacturing their own caravans in 1976.

 Worlebury